 Douglas Nevlud and Melanie Pohler Nevlud, are both born and raised in Shiner, TX.
 Doug graduated from Shiner High School in 1990 and Melanie graduated from St. Paul High School in 1992.
 They married in 1996 and have 2 children, Bethany and Hunter.
 Doug has a rich family history of butchering their own animals and processing and smoking their own sausage.
-He was employed with the Texas Department of Transportation for almost 20 years before the opportunity to purchase the business presented itself.
-In that time, he always had an interest in the meat processing business and continued to process and smoke his own sausage from his butcher room at home.
-Melanie is employed with Sage Capital Bank.
-She has continued her day job, but supports her husband with the bookkeeping and marketing.
+The opportunity to purchase the business presented itself in late 2015.
+Currently, Doug and Melanie are both employed at Maeker's Sausage & Processing.
+They're especially committed to preserving the Maeker's brand's reputation for quality.

 Maeker’s Sausage and Processing had its humble beginning 50 years ago.
 In 1967, the Maeker’s opened a family-run grocery store right here in Shiner and began experimenting with several different types of smoked country sausages in the meat market of their store.

 While the company was still in the grocery business, the owners realized that there was a high demand for quality smoked sausage.
 For this reason, the Maekers built Shiner’s first state meat plant in 1972.

 The company sold its grocery business in 1980 and went exclusively into the commercial meat business.
 The Maekers increased their capacity, added to their product line, and started servicing other small grocery stores.

 In 1989, with the purchasing of the Patek Family’s Meat Plant, the Maeker’s company grew to its third location where it began offering custom slaughtering and processing to its customers.
 At this time, Maeker’s started supplying its sausage to HEBs and shortly thereafter, their range expanded to include Wal-Marts.